doctor-phil/ECON323_2025_Spring/final_project.md

 * Something that involves data and visualization
 * Practice of coding skills with Python (or another language if appropriate and approved by us)
 * If you can relate this to an Honours thesis/ECON490/etc. that is great.
 But you cannot simply submit your thesis to us.
 For example, you could take your thesis and do a nice visualization notebook to go with it.
-* You may work in a group of **up to four (4)** students.
-If you would like to work alone, you need to get my permission first.
+* You are **strongly encouraged** to work with a partner on the project.
+Project groups should be comprised of **two (2) students**.
+The project should contain one sentence about the contribution of each group member.
 * A common and acceptable reason to work alone is to work on something that is closely related to your thesis (see above)

 See [previous final projects](https://datascience.quantecon.org/theme/projects.html)

 ## Size of Project and Grading Criteria
 You should target roughly a similar length as the amount of code in one of your later problem sets (e.g. 3-5 "pages" of Jupyter notebooks).
-But having a large notebook is not needed if you are doing something interesting, as you will not be graded solely on the quantity of code.
+You will not be graded solely on the quantity of code.

 If you are basing your project on an existing thesis/etc. then we will expect a higher quality of project since you would have a good starting point.